18.104.22.168 Exemptions from the maintenance action test

-Individuals may be granted an exemption from the maintenance (1.1.M.10) action test in the following circumstances:
+Individuals may be granted a full or partial exemption from the maintenance (1.1.M.10) action test in the following circumstances:

-- if they have had legal advice that paternity could not be proven through a court,
+- if they have had legal advice that parentage could not be proven through a court

-- if they have been unsuccessful in proving paternity, such as failed attempts to locate the father,
+- if they have been unsuccessful in proving parentage (such as failed attempts to locate a child's other parent)

-- where the payer in the child support case is deceased, and
+- where the payer in the child support case is deceased, or

 - where there are other exceptional circumstances.